 McGill, Montreal 2012, by Adam Scotti

 Remembrance Day brings much to remember.
 First, yesterday was the 24th anniversary of the death of my father, a veteran of World War II.
-Dad served on the North Atlantic in the RCNVR, the Royal Canadian Naval Volunteer Reserve.
 Born at the beginning of the twentieth century, he died aged 88 in Kitimat General Hospital.
+An RCNVR volunteer, Dad served on corvettes and minesweepers in the North Atlantic.

-It was while he was on shore leave in St. John's, Newfoundland that Dad met Mom in 1944.
-Like so many of my generation, the Baby Boomers, I would not have been born without the war; that conflict caused my parents to meet.
+In 1944, while on shore leave in St. John's, Newfoundland, Dad met Mom at a crowded bus stop.
+Like so many of my generation, the Baby Boomers, I would not have been born without the that conflict.
+Without it. my parents would never have met.

 Also, I remember the delightful opus of Louise Penny, former CBC journalist and Canadian mystery writer extraordinaire.
 From food and jokes to friendships and misunderstandings, I remember today how she renders a picture of the Francophones and Anglophones living together but also separate in Montreal.